NavarroAlexKU/Building-an-Amazon-Virtual-Private-Cloud-VPC-Empowering-Secure-and-Scalable-Infrastructure-with-AWS/README.md

 Automatically request a public IPv4 address for a new network interface.

+* Enable auto-assign public IPv4 address provides a public IPv4 address for all instances launched into the selected subnet.

     * Go to the Actions drop down then select "Edit Subnet Settings"
     * Enable auto-assign public IPv4 address
     * Choose Save

 ![Alt text](image-3.png)

+### Create an Internet Gateway: